awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-setup.md

 ## Licensing<a name="deep-learning-containers-eks-setup-licensing"></a>

 To use GPU hardware, you need to use an AMI that has the necessary GPU drivers\.
-We recommend using the EKS\-optimized AMI with GPU support, which you will use in subsequent steps of this guide\.
+We recommend using the Amazon EKS\-optimized AMI with GPU support, which you will use in subsequent steps of this guide\.
 Because this AMI includes third\-party software that requires an end user license agreement \(EULA\), you must subscribe to the EKS\-optimized AMI in AWS Marketplace and accept the EULA before you can use the AMI in your worker node groups\.

 **Important**
 To subscribe to the AMI, visit the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07GRHFXGM)\.

 ## Security Config<a name="deep-learning-containers-eks-setup-security-config"></a>

-To use EKS you must have a user account that has access to several security permissions\.
+To use Amazon EKS you must have a user account that has access to several security permissions\.
 These are set with the IAM tool\.

 1. Create an IAM user or update an existing IAM user\.
 Refer to the IAM documentation for further info on creating or editing an IAM user\.

 1. Get the credentials of this user\.
 Under Users, select your user, select Security Credentials, select Create access key pair, and download the key pair or copy the info for use later\.

 1. Add policies to this IAM user\.
-These will provide the required access for EKS, IAM, and EC2\.
+These will provide the required access for Amazon EKS, IAM, and Amazon Elastic Compute Cloud \(Amazon EC2\)\.
 First, open the IAM console at https://console\.aws\.amazon\.com/iam/\.

 1. Search for AmazonEKSAdminPolicy, click the checkbox\.